 How are the residents selected?

 Resident selection involves an application process and an onsite interview.
-Applications and letters of recommendation must be received prior to scheduling interviews.
-Interviews are conducted in February.
-As an American Society of Health-System Pharmacists (ASHP)-accredited program, participation in the Resident Matching Program is mandatory.
+Application, college of pharmacy transcripts, and letters of recommendation must be received prior to scheduling interviews.
+All application materials must be submitted through PhORCAS.
+Onsite interviews will be conducted in February.
+As an ASHP-accredited program, participation in the Resident Matching Program is mandatory.

-The first four weeks of the residency is orientation, during which the residents rotate through different areas of the hospital, learn the pharmacy's computer systems, explore potential administrative audits and research projects, and obtain BLS and ACLS certifications.
-The resident will begin attending graduate courses at the University of Houston beginning in August of the first resident year.
-Coursework will be "front-loaded," meaning that the majority of it will be completed by the end of the resident's first year.
-During the first year, the resident will also take part in administrative projects and a combination of clinical and administrative rotation experiences at Houston Methodist while attending courses in the afternoon or early evening.
+During the first four weeks of the residency, the residents complete orientation, which entails rotating through different areas of the hospital, learning the pharmacy's computer systems, exploring potential administrative research projects, and obtaining BLS and ACLS certifications.
+The resident will begin attending graduate courses at the University of Houston in August.
+Coursework is "front-loaded," meaning that the majority of the graduate coursework will be completed by the end of the resident's first year.
+During the first year, the resident will take part in administrative projects and a combination of clinical and administrative rotation experiences at Houston Methodist Hospital while attending courses in the afternoon/evening.

-Most of the second year of the program will consist of administrative and clinical rotations while completing the Master’s Project.
+The second year of the program will consist of administrative and clinical rotations while completing the Master’s project.
 Both administrative and clinical rotations are based on calendar months.
-The administrative resident will complete seven required administrative rotations, at least six clinical rotations and three elective rotations, which can either be administrative or clinical in emphasis.
+The administrative resident will take 7 required administrative rotations, at least 8 clinical rotations, and several elective rotations, which may be administrative or clinical in emphasis.

-The administrative resident will staff every third weekend.
-The staffing responsibilities of the resident will transition during the program in that the resident will staff primarily as an order verifying pharmacist and then eventually transition into a role with more administrative specialist responsibilities for a designated area of pharmacy services.
+The administrative resident will staff every third weekend, where the staffing responsibilities of the resident will evolve overtime.
+During the first year, the resident will staff primarily as an order verifying pharmacist and then transition into a role with more administrative specialist responsibilities.
 Additionally, each resident is required to take administrator on-call responsibilities starting in the second half of the first year of the program.
-The on-call consists of the resident assisting in resolving administrative issues primarily by phone or computer.
-Remote access to the Houston Methodist system as well as drug information references are made available to the resident.
+The on-call responsibility consists of the resident assisting in resolving administrative issues mainly by phone or computer.
+Remote access to the Methodist system as well as drug information references is made available to the resident.
 The resident will not be required to work the night shift, although making the effort to stay during a number of night shifts to better understand a 24/7 pharmacy operation model will be strongly encouraged.

 How flexible is the program with electives?

-The program is very flexible in adapting the residency experience to accommodate the resident's interests and goals.
-Elective rotations are available off-site if the desired experience is not available at Houston Methodist.
-Residents in the past have successfully completed rotations at Memorial Hermann Hospital, Ben Taub General Hospital, the University of Texas M.D.
-Anderson Cancer Center, St. Luke's Episcopal Hospital, the Houston Department of Veterans Affairs Medical Center and the Harris County Psychiatric Center.
-The resident can take a maximum of two rotations off-site during the two-year program.
+Our program is very flexible in adapting the residency experience to accommodate the resident's interests and goals.
+Elective rotations are available off-site if the desired experience is not available at Houston Methodist Hospital.
+Residents in the past have successfully completed rotations at Memorial Hermann Hospital, Ben Taub General Hospital, the University of Texas MD Anderson Cancer Center, CHI St. Luke's Health -Baylor St. Luke's Medical Center, Michael DeBakey Veterans Affairs Medical Center, and the Harris County Psychiatric Center.
+The resident can take a maximum of two rotations off-site during the two year program.

-If I have already completed graduate coursework (MBA, MS, MA), can I complete the program without the coursework component?
+If I have already completed graduate coursework (e.g. MBA, MS, MA, etc.), may I complete the program without the coursework component?

-No. This program is designed to provide pharmacy-specific coursework, general health administration and finance classes, in addition to a rigorous practical experience schedule to prepare the resident to be a health-system pharmacy leader.
+No. This program is designed to provide pharmacy-specific coursework and general health administration and finance classes in addition to a rigorous practical experience schedule to prepare the resident to be a health-system pharmacy leader.
 Both the didactic and practical experiences are required to complete this two-year program.

-Will I receive assistance to pay for the graduate portion of the program?
+Will I receive assistance in order to pay for the graduate portion of the program?

-In addition to a competitive stipend ($49,700 annually), a generous tuition reimbursement program is available through Houston Methodist to use toward the graduate program.
+In addition to a competitive stipend ($49,700 annually), a generous tuition reimbursement program is available through Houston Methodist Hospital to use towards the graduate program.

 Is the resident required to do oral presentations?

-Residents are required to do monthly formal presentations to the pharmacy administrative staff.
-Other presentations may be required as determined by the preceptor, physicians, nursing staff or professors from the graduate school.
-The resident will be required to present posters at the ASHP Midyear Clinical Meeting, as well as project presentations at the Midwest Pharmacy Residents Conference each year.
-Additional opportunities to present include the departmental journal club, among others.
+The residents are required to do several formal presentations throughout the course of the two years to fulfill both school and residency requirements.
+Other presentations may be required as determined by the preceptor, and other health care professionals in each rotation experience.
+The resident will be required to present posters at the ASHP Midyear Clinical Meeting as well as platform presentations at the Midwest Pharmacy Residents Conference and the Alcalde Southwest Leadership Conference.
+A one-hour ACPE accredited continuing education program will be conducted in each year of the program.
+Additional opportunities to present include departmental journal club and various multidisciplinary committee meetings.

 What types of positions will I be prepared to accept upon completion of the program?

-Given our program's flexibility, the resident will be able to gear the program experience toward their specific goals.
-Whether the resident desires a position in clinical pharmacy leadership, pharmacy operations management, assistant director or a director position, the program is flexible enough to provide the experiences necessary for the resident to achieve their professional goals.
-Previous residents have included a former ASHP president, residency program directors, director of pharmacy, local pharmacy chapter officers and other successful leadership positions.
+Given our program's flexibility, the resident will be able to gear the program experience towards his or her specific goals.
+Whether the resident desires a position in clinical pharmacy leadership, pharmacy operations management, academia, or assistant director or a director position, the program is flexible enough to provide the experiences necessary for the resident to achieve his or her professional goals.

 What teaching opportunities are available?

-Houston Methodist is a major clinical teaching site for students from the Colleges of Pharmacy at the University of Texas at Austin, the University of Houston and Texas Southern University.
-The resident will have opportunities to assist in the teaching of students from multiple disciplines, including pharmacy, medicine, nursing, physician assistants and nurse practitioners.
+Houston Methodist Hospital is a major clinical teaching site for students from the Colleges of Pharmacy at the University of Texas at Austin, the University of Houston, Texas Southern University, Texas A&M, Lebanese American University, and University of The Incarnate Word.
+The residents have opportunities to assist in the teaching of students from multiple disciplines including pharmacy, medicine, nursing, physician assistants, and nurse practitioners.
 Opportunities for didactic teaching exist in the local colleges of pharmacy.

 Are all of the residents from Texas or Texas schools of pharmacy?

-No. Houston Methodist Hospital considers all residency applicants and strives for diversity in the educational backgrounds of the residents.
+No, Houston Methodist Hospital considers all residency applicants and strives to obtain diversity in the educational backgrounds of the residents.

 Do residents receive support to attend professional meetings?

-Support is available for required meetings, such as the ASHP Midyear Clinical Meeting, ASHP Conference for Leaders in Health-System Pharmacy, the Midwest Pharmacy Residents Conference and the TSHP Annual Seminar.
+Full support is available for required meetings such as the ASHP Conference for Leaders in Health-System Pharmacy, ASHP Midyear Clinical Meeting, Alcalde Southwest Leadership Conference, and Midwest Pharmacy Residents Conference.
 Support to attend additional meetings is determined on an individual basis.

 Do residents have library privileges?